MitoPRO Series - Advanced Red & Near Infrared Light Therapy

 Multiple studies [23,24,25] have found 830nm light therapy to be beneficial for carpal tunnel syndrome.
 One study evaluated the therapeutic efficacy of ultrasound and LLLT combined with gliding exercises.
 The authors concluded "A decrease in sensory impairments, improvement in visual analog scale, hand grip strength and the Boston Questionnaire results were significant in all patients after therapy.
 No adverse effects were observed."

-While the MitoPRO Series is brand new, the reviews are starting to come in.
+While the MitoPRO Series is still relatively new, the reviews are pouring in.
 Below Salina explains her experience with her new MitoPRO lights.

 Improved sleep, softer hair and skin and more!